pharmpy/pharmpy/docs/design.rst

 :class:`pharmpy.Parameters`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A ``MutableSequence`` of scalar real optimization parameters.
+A ``Sequence`` of scalar real optimization parameters.
 Parameters can be constrained to real intervals, but higher level constraints
 such as positive semidefiniteness of parameters used as elements of covariance matrices does not concern this class.

 :class:`pharmpy.RandomVariables`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A ``MutableSequence`` of random variables (etas and epsilons).
+A ``Sequence`` of random variables (etas and epsilons).

 :class:`pharmpy.Statements`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A ``MutableSequence`` of model statements.
+A ``Sequence`` of model statements.
 Statements can be

 The :py:mod:`pharmpy.modeling` module